TCAO-2/salad-server/scripts/README.md

 - For SMB, likely none, clients are not disconnected and can barely notice the update
 - For Jellyfin, 30s to 2min depending on data migration update when restarting the service
 - For Minecraft server, 30s to 2min depending on the map size

+Options:
+- -u | --only-on-upgrade ; Do not do anything if there is no upgrade available.
+Useful for stateless services (e.g. caddy, duckdns, samba)

 ```log
 root@salade:/opt/salad-server# ./scripts/docker-cold-bkp-upgrade.sh minecraft